Catalog 2024-2025

 Upon successful completion of this program a student will be able to:

-• Apply specialized knowledge of interior construction, building codes, equipment, materials and furnishings.
+• Apply knowledge of interior construction, building codes, equipment, materials and furnishings.

-• Perform services relative to interior spaces and the built environment, including study in aesthetics, design process, design analysis, programming, schematics, design development, documentation, and project management.
+• Perform services relative to interior spaces and the built environment, including study in aesthetics, design process, design analysis, programming, schematics, design development, documentation, project management, and implementation of sustainability and regenerative design principles.

 • Identify, research, and creatively solve problems pertaining to the function and quality of the interior environment.